 Take a look at this post: 10 Bad Bosses We’ve All Been or Experienced

-Author: John Maxwell
+7. John Maxwell Blog

 Blog Content: This is a John Maxwell company blog, where his thoughts are represented.
 Focuses on the obstacles and challenges of becoming a true leader and gives insightful suggestions to overcome these difficulties.